 Melissa enjoyed life to the fullest and this was made evident by the many family parties she hosted and her unforgettable laugh.
 She especially enjoyed planning camping trips every summer with her family, cousins, and friends.
 The camping trips created lasting treasured memories for everyone.
 She was an animal lover and avid reader, and spent her days reading in her chair with her faithful dog Belle by her side.
 Melissa opened her heart and home to all making those who entered feel like a part of her family.
 She was warmly known as Mrs. V. by her children’s friends, and many of her grandchildren’s friends adopted her as their own and called her Grammy.
 She will be deeply missed by all who loved her.
 We would like to thank Hope Health for caring for our mother during her illness.
 In lieu of flowers, donations may be made to Rogers Free Library and the Bristol Animal Shelter.
 A celebration of life will be planned in the future.

-To plant a tree in memory of Melissa G. Vaccaro, please visit our tribute store.
+To send sympathy gifts to the family or plant a tree in memory of Melissa G. Vaccaro, please visit our tribute store.